xqbumu/go-novel-reader/PLAN.md

         *   `remove <index>`: Remove the novel at the specified index (from `list`) from the library.
         *   `switch <index>`: Set the novel at the specified index (from `list`) as active.
         *   `chapters`: List chapters of the currently active novel.
         *   `read [chap_index]`: Read a specific chapter (1-based) of the active novel, or continue from the last read position if index is omitted.
+If `AutoReadNext` is enabled, automatically proceed to the next chapter upon completion.
         *   `next`/`prev`: Read the next/previous chapter of the active novel.
         *   `where`: Show the active novel and its last read chapter.
+        *   `config [setting]`: View or toggle configuration settings (currently `auto_next`).
     *   Handle user input, manage the active novel state, load chapters as needed, and orchestrate calls to other modules.
+Implement asynchronous TTS handling in `read` to enable auto-next functionality.

-## Development Steps (Completed for v2)
+## Development Steps (Completed for v3)

 1. Initialize Go module.
-2. Implement configuration structures (`AppConfig`, `NovelInfo`) and load/save logic.
+2. Implement configuration structures (`AppConfig`, `NovelInfo`) and load/save logic, including `AutoReadNext` setting.
 3. Implement chapter splitter with automatic format detection (`novel/parser.go`).
-4. Implement TTS interface (`tts/speaker.go`).
+4. Implement asynchronous TTS interface (`tts/speaker.go` with `SpeakAsync`).
-5. Build CLI interaction logic in `main.go` supporting multi-novel management and individual progress tracking.
+5. Build CLI interaction logic in `main.go` supporting multi-novel management, individual progress tracking, `config` command, and auto-next chapter feature.
 6. Add error handling and user feedback.

 ## Information Needed (Resolved)